LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     Now let’s create a domain.

-3. In the upper-right corner, click **New domain**.
+3. In the upper-right corner, click **Add Domain**.

-4. On the Add Domain page, give your domain a name (e.g., "Getting Started Domain"), select "Manual", and click **Add**.
+4. On the Add Domain page, on the New Domain tab, give your domain a name (e.g., "Getting Started Domain"), select "Manual", and click **Add**.
 (While you will manually add intents and entities, they can be imported from a CSV file too.)

     This displays the Add Intent page.
 Now you can begin to create an intent.

-5. Enter "Billing Question" for **Intent Name**.
+5. Enter "Billing Question" for the **Intent Name**.

 6. In the **Training** section, add the following training phrases, pressing Enter to add each one:
     * i have a question about my bill